 Electronic copies of the PIS and ICF will be available from the Trials Office.
 Details of all patients approached about the trial will be recorded in the minimal dataset.
-The women's General Practitioner (GP) will also be informed that they are taking part in the trial, if the woman consents to this.
+The women's General Practitioner (GP) will also be informed that they are taking part.